-DHCF has a MOU with the District of Columbia, Office on Aging, Aging and Disability Resource Center
+DHCF has a MOU with the District of Columbia, Office on Aging, Aging and Disability Resource Center (ADRC).

-(ADRC).
 ADRC will provide assistance to EPD Waiver applicants to include the collection of necessary medical and financial information for application processing by DHCF and its contracting agencies.

-DHCF's LTCSS Contractor administers face-to-face assessments to determine participants' level of care by conducting a face-to -face assessment of the individual's physical, cognitive and behavioral health care and support needs.
-The assessment tool will also document the person's strengths and preferences, available service and housing options and availability of unpaid caregiver support required to meet the applicant's need for assistance.
+DHCF's LTCSS contractor determines each applicant/beneficiary's required level of care by conducting a face-toface assessment of the individual's functional, cognitive/behavioral, and skilled care needs using a standardized needs-based assessment tool for LTCSS.
+The standardized assessment tool also evaluates an individual's strengths and preferences, available service, housing options, and availability of unpaid caregiver support in determining the assistance required to meet the applicant/beneficiary's needs.